I can be booked for performances, commissioned works, installations, workshops and lectures via the contact page.

 My creative practice is centred on articulating the relationship between people and place through sound.

-Drawing on field recording, experimental composition and sonic mapping my practice aims to examine the ways we shape and are shaped by the lived sonic realities of our natural and built worlds.
+Drawing on field recording, sonic mapping and sonic transects my practice aims to examine the ways we shape and are shaped by the sounds of our natural and built worlds.

 I am particularly interested in processes of de-population, decay and renewal, lost sounds, music in public spaces and the role of the aural in storytelling and memory.